 By understanding these algorithms, you can more accurately assess and analyze large datasets for your political research.
 So let’s get started!

 The world of political data science is growing in complexity, and understanding which machine learning algorithms are most commonly used by those working in the field can be intimidating.
-However, knowing the suitable approaches to analyze vast amounts of information is key for making informed decisions on anything related to politics.
+However, knowing the suitable approaches to analyze vast amounts of information is critical for making informed decisions on anything related to politics.

 Whether you’re just beginning your journey into political data science or have been at it for a while, you’ll walk away from this article with helpful insight and understandings about what techniques should be applied depending on your dataset.
 Let’s dive in!